GoJS API

 • Routes the links.

 This is called by commitLayout.
 This is only called if Layout.isRouting is true.
 See also commitNodes.
-Please read the Introduction page on Extensions for how to override methods and how to call this base method.
+Please read the Learn page on Extensions for how to override methods and how to call this base method.

 Returns void